 If you want to measure how light can affect circadian rhythms, alertness, and mood, it’s best to use a spectrometer.
-To get results that you can see right away (and show to other other people), you need a new kind of software that makes it simple and fast to do.
+To get results that you can see right away (and show to other other people), you need software that is designed for non-visual responses.

-With f.luxometer™, you can measure light spectra with a portable meter and see circadian quantities like melanopic lux and M/P ratio instantly.
+With f.luxometer™, you can measure light spectra with a portable meter and see circadian quantities like melanopic irradiance (or melanopic lux) and M/P ratio instantly.
 Save the raw data and analyze it however you like.
 Or, when you want to, share your results online, in just one click.

 Using the f.luxometer™ software with x-rite’s hardware, there’s now a low-cost way to look at the spectrum a light makes.